Breed Issues and Why We Test

 The whippet specific list below represents the basic health screening recommendations.
 It is not all encompassing.
 There may be other health screening tests appropriate for this breed.
 And, there may be other health concerns for which there is no commonly accepted screening protocol available.

 Optional tests include exams of their hips for HIP DYSPLASIA and lab work for Autoimmune Thyroiditis

-Whippets that are bred should have cardiac ECHOCARDIOGRAM exams EVERY YEAR.
+According to the Whippet Health Foundation, Whippets that are actively being bred should have cardiac ECHOCARDIOGRAM exams EVERY YEAR, though some say that every 2 is fine.
 These exams check for Mitral Valve (MVD or MMVD) Disease which has been found to be very prevalent in our breed.
 There have been cases of whippets getting Dilated Cardiomyopathy (DCM) which can result from severe MVD.

 Mitral Valve Disease can range in severity from very mild with no symptoms and no need for medications to more severe versions that can shorten their lifespan.
 A MURMUR IS NOT (in itself) diagnostic of anything except a murmur.
 A murmur is not evidence of any congenital issues.
 A murmur does not mean a dog has MVD or DCM.
 A murmur is only a sound that your vet may feel needs further investigation depending on how loud the sound is, where the sound is located, and the tenor or quality of the sound.
 If your vet hears a suspicious murmur, he will probably suggest that your dog gets a cardiac exam by a canine cardiologist.

 Please know that a study by Dr. Stepian found that most whippets (OVER 90%) will in fact have a murmur.
 It is a normal finding having to do with the anatomy of a whippets chest and the fact that it has a more athletic heart.